Section 6 – Playing rules: Part 1

 Note 1: If during the period of a delayed whistle due to a foul by a player of the side NOT in possession of the ball, the side in possession “floors” the ball, the face-off following the stoppage of play shall take place in the neutral zone near the defending team blue line of the team “flooring” the ball.

-Note 2: A team shall not be considered below the numerical strength of its opponent by reason of a penalized player remaining in the penalty box after her penalty has expired.
+Note 2: A team shall not be considered below the numerical strength of its opponent by reason of a penalized player remaining in the penalty box after their penalty has expired.

 (b) “Flooring the Ball” shall not be called if a team is below the numerical strength of the opposing team at the instant the ball is shot.